List of water speed records: Boat design changes

 Wood's last record would be one of the final records for a conventional, single-keel boat.
 In June 1937 Malcolm Campbell, the world-famous land speed record breaker, drove Blue Bird K3 to a new record of 203.31 km/h at Lake Maggiore.
 Compared to the massive Miss America X, K3 was a much more compact craft.
 It was 5 metres shorter and had one engine to X's four.

 Despite his success, Campbell was unsatisfied with the relatively small increase in speed.
 He commissioned a new Blue Bird to be built.
-Blue Bird K4 was a 'three pointer' hydroplane.
+Blue Bird K4 was a 'three pointer' hydroplane powered by a Rolls Royce 'R' engine.
 Unlike conventional powerboats, which have a single keel, with an indent, or 'step', cut from the bottom to reduce drag, a hydroplane has a concave base with two sponsons fitted to the front and a third point at the rear of the hull.
 When the boat increases in speed, most of the hull lifts out of the water and runs on the three contact points.
 The positive effect is reduced drag; the downside is that the three-pointer is much less stable than the single-keel boat.
 If the hydroplane's angle of attack is upset at speed, the craft can somersault into the air or nose-dive into the water.

 Campbell's new boat was a success.
 In 1939, on the eve of the Second World War, he took it to Coniston Water and increased his record by 18 km/h, to 228.11 km/h.

 1940s

 The return of peace in 1945 brought a new form of power for the record breaker – the jet engine.
 Campbell immediately renovated Blue Bird K4 with a De Havilland Goblin jet engine.
 The result was a curious-looking craft whose shoe-like profile led to it being nicknamed 'The Coniston Slipper'.
-The jet-powered experiment was unsuccessful, and Campbell retired from record attempts.
-He died in 1948.
+It was unsuccessful because Vosper, who had built the boat, failed to grasp that the thrust line from a jet was much higher up than from a propeller, making the craft unstable at speed.
+Campbell retired from record attempts and died in 1948.